YongwoonJang/gyujanggak/README.md

 > bash <(curl -s https://raw.githubusercontent.com/konlpy/konlpy/master/scripts/mecab.sh)
 3. import gyujanggak

-## Cautions
+## Notions
-1. if you update token, you should execute learning function. because if you update token then all the numbers which are matched with words are changed, even though they are tokenized in order compliant with previous one.
+1. if a tokenizer needs to enlarge words to perceive, ffirst, delete the current tokenizer. second, keep previous fit_on_texts data's keywords and order and just add a word which was not in previous.

 ## Maintainer
 1. Yongwoon Jang (royalfamily89@gmail.com)